elegant-scipy/elegant-scipy/markdown/ch4.markdown

 how it would sound like in my head.
 Is there a better way of *seeing* what is going on?

-There is, and it is called the Discrete Fast Fourier Transform (discrete, because our recording consists of discrete measurements, and fast—because we're in a hurry!).
-The Fast Fourier Transform (FFT) tells us which frequencies or "notes" to expect in our signal.
+There is, and it is called the discrete fast Fourier transform (discrete, because our recording consists of discrete measurements, and fast—because we're in a hurry!).
+The fast Fourier transform tells us which frequencies or "notes" to expect in our signal.

 Of course, a bird sings many notes throughout the song, so we'd also